Why Did Nordstrom Drop The Ivanka Trump Line?

 — Nordstrom (@Nordstrom) February 3, 2017

 It is worth noting that Nordstrom is not the only store to sell the Ivanka Trump line, however.
-Bed Bath & Beyond, Macy’s, Walmart, Ross, Sears, KMart, DSW and Century 21 also sell Trump’s brand.
+Bed Bath & Beyond, Macy’s, Walmart, Ross, Sears, Kmart, DSW, and Century 21 also sell Trump’s brand.

-In January, Ivanka Trump made the announcement that she would take a leave of absence from her company, according to NBC News, so that she could move to Washington, D.C. as her husband, Jared Kushner, is currently an adviser for her father Donald’s cabinet.
-Abigail Klem and a board of trustees are now in charges of the Ivanka Trump brand.
+In January, Ivanka Trump made the announcement that she would take a leave of absence from her company, according to NBC News, so that she could move to Washington, D.C., as her husband, Jared Kushner, is currently an adviser for her father, Donald’s, cabinet.
+Abigail Klem and a board of trustees are now in charge of the Ivanka Trump brand.

 Do you think it was a good or bad decision for Nordstrom to drop the Ivanka Trump line and why?